I2C – Inter Integrated Circuit (Inter IC), also pronounced as “I squared C”

 Master only generates the clock pulses, If master wants to receive Data

 When a master reads from the slave (data transfer from slave to master) in this case, instead of W, ‘R’ is sent as R/W bit.
 After data transmission from slave to the master, the master sends the acknowledge bit (ACK).

 If the master does not want any more data it must send a not-acknowledge (NACK) which indicates to the slave that it should release the bus.
 This lets the master to send repeated START signal or the STOP bit (P).

 Note: You must have two pull-up resistors for signal wires SCL and SDA

-To save licensing cost this communication protocol was patented by NXP Semiconductors (formerly Phillips).
+To save licensing costs this communication protocol was patented by NXP Semiconductors (formerly Phillips).

-Word TWI (2-wire interface) which exactly same as I2C is used by ATMEL, it mean any AVR device has TWI not I2C.
+Word TWI (2-wire interface) which is exactly the same as I2C is used by ATMEL, it means any AVR device has TWI not I2C.
 You will often find devices that you realise are I2C compatible but they are labelled as using a ‘2 wire interface’.
 By not using the words ‘I2C’ manufacturers are avoiding paying royalties.

 PROS – Advantages